apache/hawq-docs/requirements/system-requirements.md

 -   Gigabit Ethernet within the array.
 For a production cluster, 10 Gigabit Ethernet recommended.
 -   Dedicated, non-blocking switch.
+-   Systems with multiple NICs require NIC bonding to utilize all available network bandwidth.

 ## Port Requirements<a id="port-req"></a>
 Individual PXF plug-ins, which you install after adding the HAWQ and PXF services, require that you Tomcat on the host machine.
 Tomcat reserves ports 8005, 8080, and 8009.